YimjuneLiu/YimjuneLiu/README.md

 - 👋 Hi, I’m @yimjune
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Vision.
 - 🌱 I’m currently learning 3D hand pose estimation.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 liuyanjunup@outlook.com

 <!---
 YimjuneLiu/YimjuneLiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.